hyperledger/indy-vdr/README.md

 ## Wrappers

 The Python wrapper is located in `wrappers/python/indy_vdr`.
 In order for the wrapper to locate the shared library, the latter may be placed in a system shared library directory like `/usr/local/lib`.
-Otherwise, the location of the shared library must be added to the `LD_LIBRARY_PATH` (or `DYLD_LIBRARY_PATH` on Mac OS) environment variable.
+Otherwise, the location of the shared library must be added to the appropriate environment variable for your platform: `PATH` for Windows, `LD_LIBRARY_PATH` for Linux or `DYLD_LIBRARY_PATH` for Mac OS.

 At a later stage it should be possible to install a precompiled 'wheel' package for your platform using `pip install indy_vdr`, but at the moment it is necessary to build the library from source.